 - The Junior League of Duluth fiscal year begins July 1.
-We make financial gifts one time annually.
+We make financial gifts annually.

-- Requests are reviewed based on the application criteria, including alignment with the mission of Junior League and meeting the submission deadline.
+- Requests are reviewed based on the application criteria, including alignment with the mission of Junior League, connection to the selected impact area of food insecurity, and meeting the submission deadline.

-- Requests will be reviewed and organizations will be notified in March of 2019 with funds dispersed in April 2019.
+- Requests will be reviewed and organizations will be notified in March with funds dispersed in April.

 - Applications will receive a reply stating whether or not an award has been granted.
 Please note application deadlines and process timeline described above.
 Other correspondence soliciting donations will be read and considered, however only official applications are guaranteed a response.

 - JLD requests that grant recipients submit a project update within one year of receiving grant funds.
 Selected sections of the Minnesota Common Report Form are required for the project update.
 JLD will contact grant recipients with instructions.